clk-project/clk/doc/use_cases/choices.md

     error:   i9300        My vacuum automator
     error:   klipad       The photo gallery

-It would be even nicer if the documentation was shown in the result of `--help`, but it is not the case for now.
+It would be even nicer if the documentation was shown in the result of `--help` or somehow in the completion, but it is not the case for now.

+Note that we simply copied `DocumentedChoice` from the dying project [click-completion](https://github.com/click-contrib/click-completion).
+It will probably evolve to be more feature complete, or perhaps merged with `Suggestion` to allow providing both feature at the same time.
+Pull requests are more than welcome here!